IbrahimAbedghane/ZenfiyProject1/README.md

 ![Footer](/assets/documentation/footer.png)

 ## Testing
-In this section I will explain the validation of my code using the W3C validation mechanism as well as lighthour, wave webaim and manual testing that I undertook to ensure usability of the features of the site.
+In this section I will explain the validation of my code using the W3C validation mechanism as well as lighthouse, wave webaim and manual testing that I undertook to ensure usability of the features of the site.

 ### Validation of code